CharlesCarley/MdDox/README.md

 The primary goal is to embed the output files into the markdown browser on GitHub.
-The embedded content would serve the same purpose as a static document site.
+The embedded serves the same purpose as a static document site.
-Except that it would be more integrated with the online source code browser.
+Except that it is more integrated with the online source code browser.

 ## Current State